 This unit lands near the top in almost any category.
-It’s one of the strongest performers in the space, and it’s a super reliable 3d printer.
+It’s one of the strongest performers in the space, and it’s a super reliable 3D printer.
 It comes with a lot of accessories – including filament.
-It’s fully enclosed, has dual extruders (not just dual nozzles), and has an illuminated build chamber.

 This is one of those rare finds that doesn’t seem to make sense.
 It has such a low price but delivers insane results.

-My coworker made some 3D print minis on his Ender 5 and compared it to my Lulzbot and I really couldn’t tell the difference.
+My coworker 3D printed a few large terrain pieces on his Ender 5 and compared it to my Lulzbot and I really couldn’t tell the difference.

-This unit is assembled by you, but it’s so low-cost, has an enormous build volume, a decent nozzle temp, and a very useful print bed.
+This unit is extremely affordable because it has to be assembled by you.
+It also has an enormous build volume, a decent nozzle temp, and a very useful print bed.
 If you want the option to 3d print things other than miniatures then this is the 3d printer for you.

 Specs to Consider for Your 3D Printer

 Last time I bought a 3D printer, I didn’t check all of the details before buying.
 Guess what happened?

 Yep, a long time on the phone and fighting to get my money back.
 When you get into the minutia of the technical pieces in a 3D printer, it gets really complex.
 So here are the main specs to focus on before buying to make sure you get the best printer possible (and avoid the return lines)

 The build envelope, or build volume, describes the cubic dimensions you can print in.
 How wide, tall, and long of a piece can you print?
 The bigger the build envelope, the bigger the 3D printer.

 You might not think you’d care about the build volume, you’re just making miniatures after all.